jullanggit/dots/README.md

 - add:     Add the given path to the system
 - remove:  Remove the given path from the system (does not remove the files the path points to, only the symlink)
 - import:  Import the given path from the system
+> [!WARNING]
+Import has sometimes eaten data and I haven't yet had the time to track it down, so make sure to have a backup, or import manually (or of course fix the bug :D)
 - list:    Outputs a list of all symlinks on the system that are probably made by dots
 - config:  Interactively creates the config file